Make bulb planting easier

 I really dislike a cheap tool that bends backward when I push it into the soil.
 Look for cast or forged tools that aren’t welded or riveted to the handle, they are the least likely to bend or fall apart with use.

-When you have a lot of bulbs to plant
+Use a bulb auger when you have a lot of bulbs to plant

 Simply tighten this bulb auger attachment into your drill and you can dig a lot of holes without much effort.
 You can use an auger in lawns and even tough garden soil (but stay away from tree roots and hard-packed clay).
 Just make sure you’re using a 12-in. or shorter-length auger (the one above is 7 in.).
 The longer ones are more likely to bend when the going gets tough.
 However, the long-shafted augers are more comfortable to work with (you don’t have to bend as much) and they’re fine if you’re working in prepared soil.